 Charities receive unrestricted funding and internet exposure from IIC – at no cost.
 When you use IIC to engage your Representing Broker, you have the right to choose a charity (your Favorite Charity) to receive a Charity Support Payment equal to 70+% of the referral fee that broker’s sponsoring broker will pay to IIC when your transaction closes.

 Yes.
 IIC is licensed in Illinois as a real estate broker.
 This allows sponsoring brokers in any state to pay us a Referral Fee in full compliance with their state’s licensing regulations.
-But IIC has not in the past, and has no plans in the future, to act as the licensed real estate fiduciary (Representing Broker) of you or any other party in any real estate transaction.
+But IIC has not in the past, and has no plans in the future, to act as the licensed real estate fiduciary (Representing Broker) of any party in any real estate transaction.

 IIC provides a program, via a web based platform, (the “IIC Program”) for individuals and companies that are socially-minded to leverage the power of their real estate transactions to support a charity of their choice (an Eligible Charity) at no expense to themselves.
 In this way IIC provides Eligible Charities with a new fundraising resource – all at no cost to charities and their supporters!

-This is a question for your accountant.
-We have been advised as follows: There is actually a three part test: (1) the activity constitute a “trade or business”; (2) the activity be “regularly carried on”; and (3) that the activity not be ”substantially related” to an exempt function of the organization.
-So even if you do need to pay UBIT, your organization would likely still net over $1,000 on the sale of a $300,000 home.
+This is a question that you should ask your accountant.
+We have been advised that IIC funding is the same as a charitable contribution.
+Even if you do need to pay UBIT, your organization would likely still net over $1,000 from the $1,300 IIC distribution that would typically result from the sale of a $300,000 home.

 We’ve set up a tracking system that enables Charity ABC to get 5% of the referral fee when a supporter of ABC chooses XYZ to get 70% of the referral fee.
 For a $300,000 home sale, Charity ABC would get $93.
 We call this an Introduction Fee.